ccarderr/random_stuff/SteamDeck/dualboot_windows_kiosk/README.md

 - Select the internal disk, right-click on the /home partition, and choose "Resize/Move."
 - Reduce the partition size by 500GB (for a 2TB disk), adjusting the value based on your disk capacity and how many games will be installed on Windows.
 Sizes can be changed later.
 - Right-click on the free space and create a 50MB exFAT partition (this will be needed later).
+- Right-click again on the exFAT partition, select "Properties," and in the "Label" field, enter `shared`, then click OK.
+- The label "shared" will be used by the scripts.
+If you want, you can assign a different name, but you will need to edit the scripts that reference this label.
 - Leave the remaining space empty for the Windows installer.
 - Apply the changes.
 - If you skipped imaging and cannot resize the partition from SteamOS, reboot into the SteamOS installer and perform the partitioning there.

 ## Initial Setup
 - If you haven't done so already, complete the initial setup of SteamOS and update the system in the settings.